WaifuBeforeLaifu/Datapacks/Better Dispensers/README.md

 - Block may sometimes be generated on the wrong space.
 Restrict the area the dispenser fires into to avoid this.
 - Nearby dropped sand/gravel/concrete may be turned into a block instead of the item fired from the dispenser.
 - Very fast clocks will not work with the dispenser.
+- If you are too close to the front of the dispenser you will pick up the item before it turns into a solid block.